Mortgages Types in Bozeman Real Estate

-Fixed Rate Mortgage Financing in Montana Real Estate
+Fixed Rate Mortgage Financing in Bozeman, Montana Real Estate

 The Adjustable Rate Mortgage (ARM) has been around for about 20 years.
 ARMs are an alternative to fixed rate financing.
 Initial rates begin as much as 4% lower, compared to fixed rate home loans.
 A typical one-year ARM has a 2% annual cap and a 6% life cap over the initial rate, which is adjusted annually in concert with a national index that reflects current interest rates.
 At adjustment, this program employs the current index rate and adds a margin that generally varies around 2.5% to 2.7%.
 So be careful choosing an ARM.
 These loans are attractive for properties that will be sold in 4 to 5 years because a large sum of cash flow can be saved during the first two years.
 Under some circumstances, these real estate loans can even help a client qualify for a larger home loan because of the lower initial rates.